matloff/TidyverseSkeptic/README.md

 showing that **dplyr** can be extremely slow even relative to base-R, thus even worse relative to **data.table**.

+Matt's **data.table** package in a sense helped to "save" R.  At one point there were major concerns that R could not handle Big Data, with calls from some in favor of Python instead.
+The **data.table** package showed that R could do quite well in large datasets.
+This really aided in R's being adopted by various large companies, and likely played some role in the creation of the R Consortium, which funds R projects.

-RStudio, a commercial entity, is heavily engaged in educational activities, both with its own courses and in interacting with teachers of R.  It has heavily promoted **dplyr**.
-Meanwhile, RStudio and its allies have typically ignored **data.table** in these promotions, e.g. not mentioning it in their timing comparisons, and painting it as beyond the reach of nonprogrammers.
+Yet, RStudio, which as noted is heavily engaged in educational activities, both with its own courses and in interacting with teachers of R, has promoted its own product, **dplyr**, largely ignoring its rival, **data.table**.
+This is natural for a commercial entity, but in this case RStudio has a special responsibility as a dominant business in an open-source project.

 Hadley did develop an interface, **dtplyr**, but even this is [slow](http://www.win-vector.com/blog/2019/06/data-table-is-much-better-than-you-have-been-told/).

-These actions harm the reputation of R. Advocates of other languages, notably Python, constantly denigrate R as being slow on Big Data.
-Actually, **data.table** is extremely fast (and is faster than Python's Pandas), but those who view R through the RStudio lens are unaware of it.

 # Teachability